 Gregory the Great here discusses the roles of affliction and trials in our life with God which is the great problem of the book of Job.

-Paul saw the riches of wisdom within himself though he himself was outwardly a corruptible body, which why he says We have this treasure in earthen vessels.
+Paul saw the riches of wisdom within himself though he himself was outwardly a corruptible body, which is why he says We have this treasure in earthen vessels.
 In Job, then, the earthenware vessel felt his gaping sores externally; while this interior treasure remained unchanged.
 Outwardly he had gaping wounds but that did not stop the treasure of wisdom within him from welling up and uttering these holy and instructive words: If we have received good at the hand of the Lord, shall we not receive evil?
 By the good he means the good things given by God, both temporal and eternal; by evil he means the blows he is suffering from in the present.
 Of those evils the Lord says, through the prophet Isaiah,

-I am the Lord, unrivalled,
+I am the Lord, unrivaled,